 1. Get to know the tools and resources

-Studying an MBA online means you can study when it suits you.
-But before you leap into student life, remember to do your homework.
-Find out how to access your online learning programs and materials, as well as any other online tools that will help you connect with your peers and academics.
-Also don’t forget to explore the online library, and additional resources available to you, such as virtual workshops and online forums.
-Acquiring this information early will remove the guesswork from online study and save you valuable time.
+Find out how to access your online learning programs, materials and any other tools that help you connect with your peers and academics.
+Also, don’t forget to explore the online library and additional resources such as virtual workshops and forums.
+Gaining this information early will help remove the guesswork from online study and save you valuable time.

-Online learning is different to what’s delivered in a traditional classroom.
-Any research and preparation you do beforehand about virtual classrooms will also help you adapt your mindset and expectations about your study.
-Before you plunge into your MBA, it’s important to be technologically proficient.
-If you’re not, make sure you invest time to become tech-savvy and find out how to navigate your course’s units and resources.
-Once you’re off and running, know who to contact for technical support if you encounter an issue.
-Knowing where to get assistance, both academic and technical, even before enrolling will take the stress out of any unforeseen setbacks.
+Online learning is different to what is delivered in a traditional in-person classroom.
+Any research and preparation you do beforehand about virtual classrooms will also help you adjust your mindset and expectations.
+Before you plunge into your online MBA program, it’s important to be technologically proficient.
+If you’re not confident with technology, make sure you invest time to become tech-savvy and learn how to navigate your course’s units and resources.

 2. Program your time effectively

-Time management is crucial for all MBA students – studying strategically needs to become your new mantra.
-By scheduling your work-life commitments, organising structured study time and being deadline driven, you’ll manage to keep on track with all your weekly study requirements and assignment obligations.
+Time management is crucial for all MBA students and even MBA applicants; being aware of deadlines is a must.
+By scheduling your work-life commitments, organising structured study time and being deadline-driven, you’ll manage to keep on track with all your weekly study requirements and assignments.
 Prioritising time management and establishing a routine will also allow you to feel confident when collaborating with others and contributing to online forums.

-Use all the resources you can to help you timetable and plan – you might like to create to-do lists and tick them off.
+Use all the resources you can to help you plan.
 There are now countless technological tools that can help you use your time wisely.
-These will ensure you keep on top of all your tasks, assist with organising your study and enable you to stay motivated.
+These will help you keep on top of all your tasks, assist with organising your study and enable you to stay motivated.

-It’s important to be realistic about what you can achieve in any given time period.
+It’s important to be realistic about what you can achieve in any period.
 So, start with setting goals and reminders.
-However, ensure that your schedule is grounded in reality – this will avoid disappointment and burn-out.
+However, ensure that your schedule is feasible; this will avoid disappointment and burnout.

 3. Balance your work-life

-Studies show that taking regular breaks are crucial to successful study – it improves stress levels and boosts productivity.
-Exercise and meditation are thought to be two of the best ways to lower anxiety and improve personal health.
-So remember, to increase your efficiency, restore your attention and enhance your creativity, your brain needs downtime.
+Studies show that regular breaks are crucial to successful study.
+This format serves to alleviate stress levels and boost productivity.
+Exercise and meditation are two of the best ways to lower anxiety and improve personal health.
+So remember — to increase your efficiency, restore your attention and enhance your creativity, your brain needs downtime.

 4. Build relationships